avera1988/Genome_Assembly_lecture/Doc/Commands_May21_2019.md

 ### Here are the commands used in this session.
-You can also look the IDBA.md do [link](https://github.com/avera1988/Genome_Assembly_lecture/blob/master/Doc/IDBA.md)
+You can also look the IDBA.md [link](https://github.com/avera1988/Genome_Assembly_lecture/blob/master/Doc/IDBA.md)

 Creating the directory and short cut to the files